← InsightsNew Rails

 Before a bank commits to 24/7 rails, it should ask a harder question than whether the channel can stay open.

-It should ask whether the institution is prepared to process, control, and govern value movement when the operating day no longer ends cleanly.
+It should ask whether the institution is prepared to process, control, fund, and govern value movement when the operating day no longer ends cleanly.

 If the answer is no, the bank has not found a small implementation gap.